Jordan Johnson-Hinds

-Jordan Johnson-Hinds (born November 1, 1989) is a Canadian actor, most noted for his leading roles as Keon Colby in the drama series Nurses, and Anthony Flowers in The Endgame.
+Jordan Johnson-Hinds (born November 1, 1989) is a Canadian actor.
+He is known for his leading roles as Keon Colby in the drama series Nurses, and as Anthony Flowers in the thriller series The Endgame.

 Early life

-Johnson-Hinds was born and raised in Toronto, Ontario, Canada.
-Johnson-Hinds attended Francis Libermann Catholic High School in Scarborough and spent his senior year at Blessed Mother Teresa Catholic Secondary School.
+Johnson-Hinds was born and raised in Toronto.
+He attended Francis Libermann Catholic High School in Scarborough and spent his senior year at Blessed Mother Teresa Catholic Secondary School.
 He went on to attend George Brown College, where he studied the performing arts.

-While taking classes, Johnson-Hines guest-starred and worked as a background actor in a number of shows, including Life with Derek and The Jon Dore Television Show.
+While taking classes, Johnson-Hinds guest-starred and worked as a background actor in a number of shows, including Life with Derek and The Jon Dore Television Show.

+He is known for his leading roles as Keon Colby in the drama series Nurses, and as Anthony Flowers in thriller series The Endgame.